LuaraDev/DZ-Security/README.md

 Please note that we are not responsible for leaks or publications if you do not take care of encrypting or obfuscation the script!

+Our intention is to get our possible maximum security to your script, but we do not help with encryption or obscuration.